Colorado woman comes to Cleveland for novel glioblastoma trial combining immunotherapy with laser-guided surgery

 After years of catering for the stars, retired chef Frances Noonan has an eye for the best.
 The Colorado woman also knows one’s luck can change in an instant, and traveling for a better experience can be well worth the trip.

 Her initiative brought her to UH Seidman Cancer Center, where she is participating in a clinical trial that combines immunotherapy and minimally invasive brain surgery to treat recurrent glioblastoma multiforme.
-Andrew Sloan, MD, FACS, Director of the Brain Tumor & Neuro-Oncology Center at University Hospitals, is the principal investigator for Case 3316, the first-in-human Phase 1 trial, pairing LITT with the immune checkpoint inhibitor pembrolizumab.
+The first-in-human Phase 1 trial pairs LITT with the immune checkpoint inhibitor pembrolizumab.

 Fran is thrilled to be a pioneer.
 Born at UH in 1953, she grew up in Mayfield Village and ventured to Colorado in the 1980s with the man who would become her husband.
 They settled in Montrose on the western slope, where she established a catering business providing in-flight meals for private jets of the rich and famous.
 She also served as the personal chef to Hollywood celebrities on their adventure trips, and one movie star even named her “Fran-tastic” signature dish, the creamy chicken enchiladas now known as Franchiladas.

 When she came to UH, she served her specialty dish for the staff at UH Seidman Cancer Center, where she is being treated in the new Wesley Center for Immunotherapy.